adwait1-g/adwait1-g.github.io/_posts/PacketOverflow/2019-05-03-introduction-to-network-programming.md

 Linux offers an API in C programming language.
 Writing network programs in C might be daunting at first because there are a lot of details which we have to take care.
 Because we are new to Computer Networks itself, it will be difficult to make sense of all those details right in the beginning.

 That is why, let us write these programs in **python**.
-Python offers a beautiful and a amazingly simple Network API, which is straight to the point.
+Python offers a beautiful and an amazingly simple Network API, which is straight to the point.
 It abstracts all those little details.
 It internally takes care of all those details.

 With that, we are done with a general details that you should be aware of before writing network programs.